Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Empirical Study

 \subsection{Distribution of CWE Types}

-Understanding the distribution of CWE types in each dataset is essential for both training and evaluation: if a model is trained or tested on a dataset skewed toward certain vulnerabilities, its ability to generalize to real-world threats or underrepresented CWEs will be limited.
-A clear view of dataset focus and coverage also guides effective benchmark design and model interpretation.
+A dataset's CWE distribution is critical; a skewed dataset limits a model's ability to generalize.
+Understanding this distribution is essential for interpreting model performance and designing fair benchmarks.
 Figure~\ref{fig:cwe_distribution} presents the distribution of labeled CWE types across six major vulnerability datasets.
-VulnPatchPair is not included because it does not provide CWE information.
+VulnPatchPairs is not included because it does not provide CWE information.
 Each subplot displays the frequency of each CWE, sorted in descending order.
-CWEs classified among the MITRE Top 25 \cite{mitre2024cwe} are highlighted in green to indicate their prevalence.
+CWEs classified among the MITRE Top 25 \cite{mitre2024cwe} are highlighted in \raisebox{-0.35ex}{ dark green} (others are in \raisebox{-0.35ex}{ orange}).

-\myparagraph{Significant Imbalances and Dataset-Specific Biases} Our analysis reveals substantial imbalances across all datasets, with the top 5-10 CWE types typically comprising 55-80\% of all samples.
-The frequency ratios between the most and least common CWEs range from 11:1 (DiverseVul) to 155:1 (CleanVul), indicating severe class imbalance that could bias model training and evaluation.
-More critically, each dataset exhibits distinct vulnerability type biases that reflect their origins and intended use cases.
-Memory-related vulnerabilities dominate BigVul and PrimeVul (CWE-119, CWE-125, CWE-787).
-Conversely, CleanVul and SafeCoder are heavily skewed toward web application vulnerabilities (CWE-79 and CWE-89).
-CVEfixes shows concentration in SQL injection vulnerabilities, while DiverseVul demonstrates the most balanced distribution among major CWE types.
-These dataset-specific biases create significant challenges for training and evaluating vulnerability detection models, as models trained on one dataset may fail to generalize effectively to vulnerabilities prevalent in others.
+\myparagraph{Significant Imbalances and Dataset-Specific Biases} In \Cref{fig:cwe_distribution}, the top 5-10 CWEs often comprise 55-80\% of all samples.
+The frequency ratios between the most and least common CWEs are severe, ranging from approximately 17:1 (DiverseVul) to 192:1 (CleanVul), which can bias model training.
+Each dataset also shows clear biases: BigVul and PrimeVul are dominated by memory vulnerabilities (CWE-119, 125, 787), while CleanVul, CVEfixes, and SafeCoder are heavily skewed toward web and SQL injection vulnerabilities (CWE-79, 89).
+These biases mean models trained on one dataset may fail to generalize to vulnerabilities prevalent in others.